 To assist us in qualifying as a real estate investment trust, or REIT, for federal income tax purposes, among other reasons, we impose certain restrictions on the ownership and transfer of our capital stock.
-See "Description of Common Stock-Restrictions on Ownership and Transfer," "Description of Preferred Stock-Restrictions on Ownership and Transfer; Change of Control Provisions," "Description of Warrants" and "Description of Units."
+See "Description of Common Stock-Restrictions on Ownership and Transfer," "Description of Preferred Stock-Restrictions on Ownership and Transfer; Change of Control Provisions," "Description of Warrants," "Description of Units" and "Description of Subscription Rights."

 Investing in our securities involves substantial risks.
-You should carefully read and consider the information under "Risk Factors" on page 6 of this prospectus and any prospectus supplement before making a decision to purchase these securities.
+You should carefully read and consider the information under "Risk Factors" on page 3 of this prospectus and any prospectus supplement before making a decision to purchase these securities.